vdhamer/Photo-Club-Hub/.github/README.md

 > The app showcases curated images made by members of photo clubs.

 Since release 2.3.0 images are shown in a 3-level hierarchy:

+	* photo clubA
+		* photographer1
+			* individual images
+		* photographer2
+			* individual images
-	* photo club
+	* photo clubB
+		* photographer3
+			* individual images
-		* photographer
+		* photogrpaher4
-			* individual image
+			* individual images

-The middle level is known as a `portfolio.
-Each portfolio thus covers that part of a photographer's work that is associated with one single photo club.
+The middle level, called `portfolio`, thus represents the part of a photographer's work that is associated with one single photo club.

 <ul><details><summary>